bow/abifpy/README.rst

 The module provides the following methods and attributes: ::

 seq(sequence)
-    returns a string of nucleotide sequence from the trace file.
+    Returns a string of nucleotide sequence from the trace file.

 qual([char=True])
-    returns a list of ascii characters of phred quality values (offset 33) if ``char=False``, the phred quality values is returned instead.
+    Returns a list of ascii characters of phred quality values (offset 33) if ``char=False``, the phred quality values is returned instead.

 trim(sequence[, cutoff=0.05])